flatlogic/one-bootstrap-template-full/README.md

 **Originally a premium product priced at $69+, made available for free in January 2025!** 🎉

 Looking for a perfect codebase generator for your Startup?
-Try [Flatlogic AI Web App Generator](https://flatlogic.com/generator) - our new tool, sort of template++.
+Try [Flatlogic AI Web App Generator](https://flatlogic.com/generator) - our new tool, sort of a template++.

 ---